Minds On

 measuring tools.

-How many of the smaller cups, carefully filled, does it take to fill the
+- How many of the smaller cups, carefully filled, does it take to fill the first cup?

 -